 To drive this agenda, the UK government relies upon its Infrastructure and Projects Authority (IPA).
 The IPA sits at the heart of government, reporting to the cabinet and the treasury with the aim of delivering continuous improvement and world-leading standards of excellence.

-Set up by the IPA to lead this system change, Transforming Infrastructure Performance (TIP) is the IPA’s flagship programme.
-In the introduction to its recently published Roadmap to 2030, IPA CEO Nick Smallwood says: “TIP’s Roadmap to 2030 describes a vision for the future in which we collectively prioritise the societal outcomes we need, and use modern digital approaches and technologies, alongside improved delivery models to achieve them.”
+Set up by the IPA to lead this system change, Transforming Infrastructure Performance (TIP) is the IPA’s flagship program.
+In the introduction to its recently published Roadmap to 2030, IPA CEO Nick Smallwood says: “TIP’s Roadmap to 2030 describes a vision for the future in which we collectively prioritize the societal outcomes we need, and use modern digital approaches and technologies, alongside improved delivery models to achieve them.”

 “At the heart of the TIP Programme lies the need for a step change in productivity and efficiency in the ways we plan, design, manufacture, construct and operate infrastructure.
-It will require data from all parts of the system to inform decision making, from improved information management in delivery to the creation of digital twins for asset maintenance and optimisation.”
+It will require data from all parts of the system to inform decision making, from improved information management in delivery to the creation of digital twins for asset maintenance and optimization.”

 5 key areas of focus in the Transforming Infrastructure Performance Roadmap to 2030

-The TIP 2030 Roadmap looks at UK infrastructure in its entirety, providing a vision for success over a decade in which £650 bn in investment is predicted.
+The TIP 2030 Roadmap looks at UK infrastructure in its entirety, providing a vision for success over a decade in which £650 billion in investment is predicted.
 It dissects infrastructure, a complex and sprawling topic, into 5 key areas of focus and outlines the fundamental problems and opportunities for each.